Jack Chanda

 Jack Chanda Mwinuna (born Pearson Mwinuna; 16 June 1958 – 20 April 1993) was a Zambian footballer and coach.
-He played for three of Zambia’s biggest clubs Roan United, Nkana Red Devils and Kabwe Warriors in a successful career that saw him being crowned as Zambian Footballer of the Year in 1985.
+He played for three of Zambia's biggest clubs Roan United, Nkana Red Devils and Kabwe Warriors in a successful career that saw him being crowned as Zambian Footballer of the Year in 1985.

 Playing career

 Chanda was born as Pearson Mwinuna in Luanshya to Satyele Machanda Mwinuna, a miner, and Bertha Mwinuna.
 He was the second born in a family of ten of which three were boys and his grandfather was Chief Mwinuna of the Lamba-speaking people of Mpongwe District.

 He attended Makoma Primary School and later Roan Antelope Secondary School together with his immediate younger brother Lackson.
 This was at a time when names from certain regions of the country would be made fun of and with a banal first forename, Chanda decided to change his name.
 He chose the catchy first name of "Jack" and assumed his father's middle name Machanda, which later changed to Chanda, the same as that of his hero and Roan United star, Bernard Chanda.
 By this time, Chanda had decided on a career in football and Lackson followed in his footsteps and took up the name as well.
 The duo ended up playing together at primary, secondary, club and national team level.

 Chanda spent his youth years with Mpatamatu Police Amateur Club before joining FAZ Division III side Buseko Football Club in 1975.
-He was then signed by top league team Roan United in 1978 and featured for the Zambia Schools National Team in the same year alongside future international team mates John Kalusa and Ashols Melu.
+He was then signed by top league team Roan United in 1978 and featured for the Zambia Schools National Team in the same year alongside future international teammates John Kalusa and Ashols Melu.

-He soon became one of Roan’s stand-out attacking players but silverware eluded the Luanshya side with several mid-table finishes.
+He soon became one of Roan's stand-out attacking players but silverware eluded the Luanshya side with several mid-table finishes.
 When Roan were relegated at the end of the 1981 season, he signed for Kitwe giants Nkana Red Devils the following season.
 The fans of the Kitwe team were delighted with the signing which was regarded as a major coup.

 Playing in a central role as a second striker in the number ten shirt, he helped Nkana win their first-ever league title at the end of the season.
-It was a tightly contested race and going into the final three games of the season, Nkana’s fiercest rivals Power Dynamos were the only team with any hope of denying Nkana their maiden title triumph but Dynamos’ failure to beat Strike Rovers, in a 1-1 at home confirmed Nkana’s title win.
+It was a tightly contested race and going into the final three games of the season, Nkana's fiercest rivals Power Dynamos were the only team with any hope of denying Nkana their maiden title triumph but Dynamos’ failure to beat Strike Rovers, in a 1–1 at home confirmed Nkana's title win.